 Familial hypercholesterolemia affects the way the body processes cholesterol.
 As a consequence, people with familial hypercholesterolemia are at increased risk of heart disease and a premature heart attack.
 The gene that causes familial hypercholesterolemia is hereditary.
 However various treatments that include medications and healthy lifestyle changes can help reduce risks.

-What mushrooms have useful properties in hypercholesterolemia?
+Which mushrooms have useful properties for hypercholesterolemia?

 Acts on blood pressure and cholesterol

 This mushroom has been studied for its action on the cardiovascular system, particularly for blood pressure and cholesterol.
 The compounds contain within it have shown natural antibacterial and alkalizing qualities.